-It’s time intensive but this level of ‘reconnaissance’ will not be wasted, and done correctly you’ll be on the right path and studying for a programme that will help you discover who you are, dream of what you want to be and give you the determination to achieve your goals.
+It’s time intensive but this level of ‘reconnaissance’ will not be wasted, and done correctly you’ll be on the right path and studying MBA programs that will help you discover who you are, dream of what you want to be and give you the determination to achieve your goals.

 EMBA candidates are expected to bring a broader and deeper experience than students joining the full-time MBA.
 Possibly already senior in your career, or at least with 5 -10 years’ work experience you’ll find your class to be a little older than the average MBA (average age of an EMBA is usually around 34 years).
 The EMBA is also structured so that you’ll be ready to take a leading role in your company immediately after finishing or part-way through.
 Put another way you’ll be somebody who’s looking to accelerate in your existing career, with the benefit of applying in your organisation, the lessons learned in the classroom.
 It’ll feel more intensive, but the learning is more tangible and the results quickly visible.

-When thinking about the EMBA as a career pathway ask yourself what will be your responsibilities after you graduate, will they be new and more challenging?
+When thinking about ‘Why get an MBA?’, ask yourself what will be your responsibilities after you graduate, will they be new and more challenging?
 Are you looking for promotion within your current company?
 Do you want to go beyond your current specialisation?
 Also, and not to be overlooked, do you have your boss`s full support?
 Are your colleagues on board?
 And will your family/partner understand the pressures you’ll be under for the next two years?
 Singularly and collectively they’ll have a direct bearing on your success and overall EMBA experience.

-Keep your boss, colleagues and family informed about your work load; the course treks you’re expected to participate in or the projects deadlines you need to complete.
+Keep your boss, colleagues and family informed about your workload; the course treks you’re expected to participate in or the deadlines of the project you need to complete.
 Get them on board as you’ll need their support for the highs, and the lows; for the absences from work, and the missed family occasions.
 And, since you need to apply what you learn from the EMBA classroom during this learning journey, these will be the people you ask for the feedback you need.